"What is a realistic forecast?" Assessing data-driven weather forecasts, a journey from verification to falsification: Types of forecast realism

 A proper scoring rule allows for a decomposition into terms related to the resolution and the reliability of a forecast \citep{broecker2009}.
 In a probabilistic framework, improving Type 2 goes hand-in-hand with improving Type 1 when using proper scoring rules: improving reliability leads to better scores.
 In passing, it is probably for this reason that \textit{propriety} is often considered a fundamental score property.\\

 Things are different in a deterministic framework.
-Consider the quadratic error function applied to a single forecast.
 A first moment calibration (bias correction) of the forecast leads to an improvement of the score, while a second moment calibration (variance correction) can lead to its degradation.
-This well-known result is related to the system predictability, as demonstrated in \cite{murphy1993}.
-As a consequence, improving Type 1 and improving Type 2 can appear as contradictory goals, a conundrum referred to as the \textit{accuracy versus activity} trade-off in \cite{zbb2024blog}.
+This well-known result is related to the predictability of the system, as demonstrated in \cite{murphy1988}.
+As a consequence, improving Type 1 and improving Type 2 can appear as contradictory goals, a conundrum referred to as the \textit{accuracy versus activity} trade-off in \cite{zbb2024blog}.\\

+{ Data-driven models trained to minimise the mean squared error produce forecasts that are indeed smoother than their physics-based counterparts.
+During the optimisation process, small-scale features with limited predictability are effectively averaged out, resulting in a loss of variability at fine scales.
+The level of smoothness depends on the roll-out strategy: the longer the training roll-out, the lower the predictability, and the smoother the forecast.
+As a result of the optimisation process, a data-driven forecast is equivalent, to some extent, to a conditional mean up to a certain forecast range. \\

+The outputs of physics-based weather models are interpreted as plausible trajectories given the physical laws and the chaotic nature of the Earth's system.
+In contrast, the outputs of data-driven models are solutions to a statistical optimisation problem defined by a training objective.
+For this reason, the former is called a ``deterministic'' forecast while the latter is a new type of information support often referred to as a ``single'' forecast with ideally a fine balance between realism of type 1 and 2. \\}